 - Mass spectrometry technologies and principles for protein sequencing.

-- Introduction to proteomics and applications in biology with examples from industry and academia
+- Introduction to proteomics and applications in biology including examples with translational impact from industry and academia.

 BRIDGE - Translational Excellence Programme